 - Find a USB-C cable with Power Delivery (PD) support

-- Plug one end into a USB-C power adapter or power bank
+- Plug one end into a USB-C power adapter or charger block.

 - Connect the other end to your laptop’s USB-C port